Chris Hemsworth: 2016–present: Continued commercial success

 Hemsworth reprised his role as Thor in Thor: Ragnarok, released on 3 November 2017 in the U.S., and again in both the third and fourth Avengers films, Avengers: Infinity War and Avengers: Endgame in 2018 and 2019 respectively.
 All three films were a critical and commercial success.
 Matt Zoller Seitz of RogerEbert.com likened Hemsworth's acting to Cary Grant, stating that "Hemsworth's charisma holds [Thor: Ragnarok] together whenever it threatens to spin apart".
 Hemsworth won the Teen Choice Awards for Choice Sci-Fi Movie Actor.
 Meanwhile, in his review of Avengers: Endgame, Joe Morgenstern of The Wall Street Journal acknowledged "Hemsworth's Thor, endearing despite some ragged material and the actor's seemingly limited dramatic range" while praising Hemsworth in the MCU Infinity Saga finale "as the graceful, exuberant comic actor he was destined to be, while Thor morphs, alarmingly and charmingly—yet still heroically—into a beer-bellied apparition who could pass for Jeff Lebowski."
 In 2017, Hemsworth was the guest narrator at Disney's Candlelight Processional at Disneyland.

 Hemsworth was to reprise his role as George Kirk in the fourth film of the rebooted Star Trek film series, but he left the project in August 2018 after contract negotiations fell through; Hemsworth later said he found the script underwhelming.
 In 2019, he also starred in a spin-off of the Men in Black series, titled Men in Black: International.
 The film grossed US$253 million worldwide and received generally unfavourable reviews from critics, who criticised the "lackluster action and forgettable plot," although the chemistry between Hemsworth and co-star Tessa Thompson was praised.

-The following year, Hemsworth starred in the Netflix action thriller Extraction, reuniting him with the Russo brothers, who served as producers.
+In 2020, Hemsworth starred in the Netflix action thriller Extraction, reuniting him with the Russo brothers, who served as producers.
 After being watched by 90 million households in its initial month of release, the film broke Netflix's viewership record previously held by Bird Box.
 Hemsworth reprised the role of Thor in the fourth film, Thor: Love and Thunder.
 Filming began in February 2021 in Australia, and it was released in 2022.
+Hemsworth commented on the film's response, stating: "I think we just had too much fun.
+It just became too silly.
+It's always hard being in the center of it and having any real perspective [...] you just don't know how people are going to respond."
+He later reflected on his own performance, believing he had become "a parody of [himself]" with the improv and "wackiness" of the film, and that he "didn't stick the landing".